ascending-llc/AWS-SSO-Template/README.md

     <img src="screenshots/aws_lambda.png" width="500"><br>

 - After this lambda function ran successfully:<br>
-    1. There are three groups created on your Azure AD account: read-only group, admin group, and power-user group<br>
+    1. There will be three sample groups created on your Azure AD account: read-only group, admin group, and power-user group<br>

     2. Go to your Azure AD and click Enterprise Applications, you will see an application called **AWS Signle Sign-on**.
 Click this app and navigate to **Single sign-on** on the left panel.
 Go to SAML Certificates section and download the **Federation Metadata XML**<br>